emcvipr/controller-openstack-cinder/README.md

 3. Requirements
 ============

-1. EMC ViPR version 1.0, or above, is required.
+1. EMC ViPR version 1.1 is required.
 Refer to the EMC ViPR documentation for installation and configuration instructions.
 2. EMC ViPR CLI to be installed on the Openstack Cinder node/s.